 Create a contact scoring program.
-Contacts get points when they open a message (1 point), click a link (2 points) or complete a purchase (3 points).
+Contacts get points when they open a message (1 point), click a link (2 points), or complete a purchase (3 points).

-Set up an ongoing program that stores open, click, purchase and interest data in contact profiles.
+Set up an ongoing program that stores open, click, purchase, and interest data in contact profiles.

 Mappings and Operations

-Profile-based automation is an automated modification of contacts profiles in Mapp Engage.
+Profile-based automation is an automated modification of contact profiles in Mapp Engage.
 Profile-based automation uses the value that is stored in one or more source attributes to determine the new value that is written to a target attribute.